jhowell69/tvstation/README.md

 TV station with ad support, random episode playback, and support for playing ads between chapters inside of an episode.

+For the install file, you'll need to run: chmod +x install.sh

 This setup works on Raspberry Pi 5 running bookworm.
        _,met$$$$$gg.          tvbox@tvbox
     ,g$$$$$$$$$$$$$$$P.       -----------